Spain tourist visa

 Visa Validity: 90 days

-How to apply for a Spain tourist visa from Micronesia
+How to apply for Spain tourist visa from Malaysia

-Step 1 : Micronesian citizens can arrive at Spain without a visa.
+Step 1 : Malaysian citizens can arrive at Spain without a visa.

-Step 2 : After arriving, Micronesian citizens can go to Spain immigration counter.
+Step 2 : After arriving, Malaysian citizens can go to Spain immigration counter.

-Step 3 : Show travel document like Original Passport or National ID card of Micronesia.
+Step 3 : Show travel document like Original Passport or National ID card of Malaysia.

 Step 4 : Once you get entry stamp, you can enter Spain and stay for the duration on your stamping.